Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -RetentionInDays
-The number of retention days for the audit logs
+The number of retention days for the audit logs.
+Leave empty to use the enhanced Azure Security Center experience for consuming alerts, configure notifications and handle suppressions.

 ```yaml
 Type: System.Nullable`1[System.UInt32]